Firewall Connectivity Guide

 While this guide will cover the vast majority of use-cases, custom configurations may add additional connectivity requirements that are unique to a customer’s environment.
 For additional information on firewall requirements, please see Firewall Requirements.
 For additional details on the protocols and polling methods used by Netreo, please see Deployment Specifications.

 The basic architecture used is that local network information is collected through the use of one or more dedicated virtual appliances (VA) deployed within the customer environment.
 In a SaaS solution, data is collected by a streamlined version of the Netreo VA acting as a dedicated "Service Engine" (SE) and streamed outbound from the customer environment to Netreo's cloud servers.
 In a stand-alone solution, data is collected by a fully deployed Netreo VA, which acts as both a UI server (for interacting with the product) and a Service Engine.
-Dedicated Service Engines may be configured to collect polling/statistical data, NetFlow and traffic data, or syslog data - or any combination of these (a fully-deployed Netreo VA always collect all of this data).
+Dedicated Service Engines may be configured to collect polling/statistical data, NetFlow and traffic data, or syslog data - or any combination of these (a fully deployed Netreo VA always collects all of this data).
 The exact configuration of a particular SE will dictate the connectivity requirements for it and how much bandwidth it will consume.

 General Firewall Requirements